-L6714 embeds a flexible, fully-differential current sense circuitry that is able to read across both low side or inductor parasitic resistance or across a sense resistor placed in series to that element.
+L6713A embeds a flexible, fully-differential current sense circuitry that is able to read across inductor parasitic resistance or across a sense resistor placed in series to the inductor element.
 The fully-differential current reading rejects noise and allows placing sensing element in different locations without affecting the measurement's accuracy.
-The kind of sense element can be simply chosen through the DAC/CS_SEL pin according to See Table 10.